urbit/tlon.io/content/dev/dev-guide.md

     - ```bash
       tar -zxvf ./darwin.tgz --strip=1
       ```
-  - With the urbit binary installed we're ready for the basic dev workflow.
+  - With the urbit binary installed, we're ready for the basic dev workflow.

 ## Development basics